lokvisnu/countries_info_app/README.md

-# countries_info_app
+# Countries Info App
-A app that shows all the information about a country that you ever wanted to know
+An app built with React Native that shows all the information about a country that you ever wanted to know